poiyomi/PoiyomiDocs/docs/download/download.md

 </div>

 1. Join the [Poiyomi Discord Server](https://discord.gg/poiyomi) and download the latest `.unitypackage` posted in `#free-shader` channel.
-    - OR you can download a stable, but likely outdated version of Poiyomi Toon Shader from either [GitHub <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/poiyomi/PoiyomiToonShader/releases/latest) or [BOOTH <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://poiyomi.booth.pm/items/4841309).
+    - OR you can download a stable, but likely outdated version of Poiyomi Shaders from either [GitHub <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/poiyomi/PoiyomiToonShader/releases/latest) or [BOOTH <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://poiyomi.booth.pm/items/4841309).
     - Make sure the file you download is a `.unitypackage` file, NOT a `.zip`!!
 2. Import the Unity Package into your Unity Project from the Menu Bar via `Assets > Import Package > Custom Package` or by Drag & Dropping the file from your File Explorer directly into your Project's Assets folder.
 3. Click `Import` when prompted.